leouchoa/udacity_DRL_navigation/README.md

 (For AWS) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the Linux operating system above.)

+If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md), which walk you through all of the details of building an environment from a Unity scene.

+## Instructions to Run the Code

+After your environment is set up, to run the code and train the agent:

+- Open up the `Navigation.ipynb` jupyter notebook.
+- Run all the cells (note that the the gpu usage is enable if you have one configured)

+Note that in the repository there are two other files, named `dqn_agent.py` and  `model.py`.
+Those files are heavily inspired in the code provided by the udacity course and adapted to match the banana environment specification needs (namely, action and state spaces).

 ## Ideas to Explore Later

 Some ideas that could lead to improvements in the learning process are trying to: